MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-automatically-size-a-text-box-with-user-input.md

 ---

-# How to: Automatically Size a Text Box with User Input
+# Automatically Size a Text Box with User Input

 The following example demonstrates the effects of the  **[AutoSize](../../../api/Outlook.textbox.autosize.md)** property with a single-line **[TextBox](../../../api/Outlook.textbox.md)** and a multiline **TextBox**.
 The user can enter text into either of the  **TextBox** controls and turn **AutoSize** on or off independently of the contents of the **TextBox**.
 This code sample also uses the  **[Text](../../../api/Outlook.textbox.text.md)** property.